Health · Food · Parenting · Beauty · Home

 This said, some readers may find it less emotionally compelling than Backman’s more dramatic earlier works.

-CHECK OUT THESE POSTS
+BEFORE LEAVING DO CHECK OUT THESE POSTS

-Love in the time of Serial Killers by Alicia Thompson – A Witty Slow Burn Romance
+Love in the time of Serial Killers by Alicia Thompson: A Witty Slow Burn Romance

 5 Life-Changing Books That Will Transform Your Perspective on Life

-Book Review: The Bell Jar by Sylvia Plath – A Doctor’s Perspective on Depression, Alienation and the Light Ahead
+Book Review: The Bell Jar by Sylvia Plath: A Doctor’s Perspective on Depression, Alienation and the Light Ahead

 10 Handpicked Christmas Classics : Books that Celebrate the Festive Spirit